andipfeff/bikesharing/README.md

 ![User_Checkout_Times](https://user-images.githubusercontent.com/90863226/147290511-59026033-2e5f-4ac1-ab18-a89cacc004b2.png)

-###### This line graph visualization shows how many bikes are checked out and for how long.
+###### This line graph visualization shows the number of bikes that are checked out for each trip duration length.
 The tooltip shows the hours and minutes of the trip length along with the ride count.
 It defaults to show trips in length between 0-3 hours, however there is an hour filter that the user can use to filter to any length of trip(s).

 - ### **Checkout Times by Gender**

 ![Gender_Checkout_Times](https://user-images.githubusercontent.com/90863226/147290544-49a8107b-9ff5-4d28-b012-a75bd1392ea3.png)

-###### Similar to the first vizualization, this line graph also shows the length of time that bikes are checked out only this time broken down by gender.
+###### Similar to the first vizualization, this line graph also shows the number of bikes that are checked out for each trip duration length, only this time broken down by gender.
 The tool tip shows the hours/minutes of the trip duration along with the gender value and ride count.
-There are also filters for both hour length of trip duration and gender, with the default view showing trips between 0-3 hours for all genders.
+There are also filters for both the hour length of trip duration and gender, with the default view showing trips between 0-3 hours for all genders.

 - ### **Trips by Weekday per Hour**

 ![Hrly_Weekday_Trips](https://user-images.githubusercontent.com/90863226/147290601-5cad9d34-29e2-432d-8589-8c5d5d092d45.png)

 ###### This heatmap visualization shows total ride count broken down by weekday and hour of the day, with the lighter orange showing the less busy times and the darker orange showing the busier times.
-The tooltip contains the hour of the ride start time, the weekday, and the ride count.
+The tooltip contains the hour of the ride start time, weekday, and ride count.

 - ### **Trips by Gender (Weekday per Hour)**